 Here are some tips so that you can still take your Pom for his 2 recommended walks per day:

-As explained above, pavement and road surfaces easily reach high enough temperatures, so do please apply paw wax as needed (2 to 3 times per week) or place doggie shoes on your Pom.
+As explained above, pavement and road surfaces easily reach high enough temperatures, so do please apply paw wax as needed (2 to 3 times per week).

 Head out in the early morning (before 10 AM) and then again in the evening (after 6PM) to avoid the hottest part of the day.

 Take a break at the halfway point and in the shade if possible.
 You can even make this a fun 'short picnic'.
 If you bring a portable cooling mat, some nice cold water (in a canine water travel container) to re-hydrate your Pom and a yummy treat, you can relax and cool off for 10 minutes or so before heading back.

 Using a canine cooling harness can help your Pom walk without overheating.

 Even with all of the precautions, be aware of the early signs of heat stress with canines.
 Heat stress is when a dog's body temperate rises to 103 Fahrenheit (39.44 C) and heat stroke is when it rises to the dangerous level of 106 F (44.11 C) or more.